roughdrafts-xyz/Linki/README.md

 # Copying Articles from Other Wikis

 See something you like on another wiki?
 Maybe a version of an article you wrote that you like better?
 Or an article you think would be important on your wiki that you don't have?
 You can copy it!
 You can copy it _and_ its history!
 When this thing has comments, it'll copy the comments too!
 Just run `linki copy <url of article>` and it'll copy all of that over to your wiki, ready to go.
-You can treat it like one of your own articles - edit its draft, change its groups, whatever.
+You can treat it like one of your articles - edit its draft, change its groups, whatever.
 It's yours to change now.

 Your wiki will only update Drafts you haven't changed.
 This will let you copy an article and change the title without changing the draft.
 You might need to do a bit of effort to add your draft's changes to the article, but this avoids what is known as an "[edit conflict](https://en.wikipedia.org/wiki/Edit_conflict)".